sryze/JSONObjectMapper/README.md

 [![License][license]][pod]
 [![Platform][platform]][pod]

-JSONObjectMapper can efficiently map JSON objects to corresponding Core Data managed objects by using your custom mapping definitions.
+JSONObjectMapper converts JSON objects to Core Data managed objects by using your custom mapping definitions.
 It frees you from writing the same boilerplate code over and over again.

-It's also pretty fast.
-Unlike some other implementations, rather than fetch each individual object as needed while JSON data is being processed, this mapper converts JSON into an intermediate internal representation and then fetches the necessary objects in "buckets" (grouped by entity), which is a lot more efficient.
+It's also pretty fast: unlike some other implementations that map each object individually as they process JSON data, JSONObjectMapper converts the input object(s) into an intermediate internal representation and then fetches the necessary objects in "buckets" (grouped by entity), which is more efficient.

 ## Installation